ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: VobSub subtitles

-Description: The same subtitle format used on DVDs [@?DVD-Video].
+Description: Uses data from [@!VobSub] files.
+The data represent subtitle data used on DVDs [@?DVD-Video].
 VobSubs consist of two files, the .idx containing information, and the .sub, containing the actual data.
 Only version 7 and newer of VobSubs files are supported.

-The .idx file is stripped of all empty lines, of all comments and of lines beginning with `alt:` or `langidx:`.
-The line beginning with `id:` **SHOULD** be transformed into the appropriate Matroska track language element and is discarded.
-All remaining lines but the ones containing timestamps and file positions are put into the `CodecPrivate` element.
+The line of the .idx file beginning with "id:" **SHOULD** be transformed into the appropriate Matroska track language element.

-For each line containing the timestamp and file position data is read from the appropriate position in the .sub file.
+For each line of the .idx file containing a "timestamp:" and "filepos:" data is read from the appropriate position in the .sub file.
 This data consists of a MPEG program stream which in turn contains SPU packets.
 The MPEG program stream data is discarded, and each SPU packet is put into one Matroska frame.

+Initialization: The `CodecPrivate` contains the "palette:" and "size:" lines from the .idx file.
+Other lines from the .idx file not containing empty lines, comments, or starting with "alt:"; "langidx:", "id:", or "timestamp:" **MAY** be added in the `CodecPrivate` data for preservation.

 ## Button Codec Mappings